Ty-Thetravelguy/weather-way-mp2/README.md

 After running my JavaScript code through [JSLint](https://www.jslint.com/) I asked Chat GPT about the warnings, and I learned quite a bit about coding standards.
 JSLint has a preference for lines not exceeding 80 characters, but my setup in Visual Studio Code is tailored to 120 characters, which I prefer.
 It also emerged that JSLint has a penchant for double quotes over single quotes, yet I've opted to stick with single quotes for my JavaScript.
 Furthermore, while JSLint shows a preference for traditional function declarations over arrow functions for complex operations, I judged my functions to be straightforward enough not to warrant this adjustment.
 I made corrections for several spacing warnings identified by JSLint and also enclosed a specific piece of code in parentheses following its recommendation.
 See bugs to read more on mobile device bug which was solived after running my code through JSLint.

 I conducted extensive cross-browser testing, meticulously reviewing the website in various browsers.
-During this process, I systematically clicked on every link on each page to verify their functionality and ensure a consistent, error-free user experience across different platforms.
+During this process, I systematically clicked on every link and button on each page to verify their functionality and ensure a consistent, error-free user experience across different platforms.

 1. Google Chrome
 2. Microsoft Edge